vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 ### Full iteration standard version, single leg

-### Threshold duration (currently 90 seconds with adjustments for colder temperatures)
+### Threshold duration (currently 100 seconds with adjustments for colder temperatures)

-Starting 2025-11-11, the threshold duration is as follows:
+Starting 2025-12-25, the threshold duration is as follows:

-* Baseline of 90 seconds
+* Baseline of 100 seconds

-* If the temperature is 20 degrees Celsius or higher, no adjustment.
-If the temperature is greater than 0 degrees Celsius and less than 20 degrees Celsius, then 30 + three times the temperature in degrees Celsius (in seconds).
-For instance, if the temperature is 10 degrees Celsius, the threshold is 60 seconds.
+* If the temperature is 68 degrees Fahrenheit (20 degrees Celsius) or higher, no adjustment.
+If the temperature is greater than 50 degrees Fahrenheit (10 degrees Celsius) and less than 68 degrees Fahrenheit, then 2 times the temperature in degrees Fahrenheit minus 36 (so the lowest threshold is at 51 degrees Fahrenheit where it is 66 seconds).
+If the temperature is 50 degrees Fahrenheit or less, I don't have a set threshold (this is partly because my home temperature reading does not work at or below 50 degrees Fahrenheit).

+* I should also make a point of recording indoor temperature every time I do the exercise, which will allow me to make future updates to the baseline and to the temperature-based adjustment.

 ### How the threshold duration is used